 Bromine tablets from In the Swim are available in an easily storable, small, sealable bucket equipped with a safety latch.

-This particular brand is made softer and dissolves a little faster than the other brands, allowing you to balance the chemicals in your pool more quickly.
+This particular brand is softer and dissolves a little faster than the other brands, allowing you to quickly balance the chemicals in your pool.

 Leisure Time Tablets